|Zip files by themselves are not harmful or dangerous. However, they have been used by malicious individuals to obscure harmful files.

 This option is considered by many knowledgeable users to be dangerous, primarily because it can mislead you about the true nature of your files.
 For example, you might have a virus-infected file named "vacation.jpg.exe".
 If the hidden extension option is enabled, this file will appear on your desktop or in Windows Explorer as "vacation.jpg", leading you to think that it is a harmless vacation picture.
 In fact, it is an executable program, and opening it could infect your computer.

-Please see How to configure Windows to show file extensions and hidden files for information on how to disable hidden extensions.
+For information on how to disable hidden extensions, see How to configure Windows to show file extensions and hidden files.